rpp33-boc-arctic/splitsy/README.md

-# splitsy
+# Splitsy
-Welcome to splitsy!
-A service allows the users to share restaurant bills!
+Welcome to Splitsy!
+A service that allows users to conveniently split restaurant bills!

 ## Visit the Website